lina/UserServices/README.md

 ### Routes

+#### GET /api/user/:fbId

+Retrieve all userData for user with facebook id `:fbId`.

+#### GET /api/user/:fbId/fields/:fields

+Retrieve all userData for user with facebook id `:fbId` limited to `:fields`, where `:fields` is a comma-separated list.

 #### POST /api/user

 Pass an access token, a user's Facebook ID and email.
-Additional request parameters will be safely ignored, meaning you can send large chunks of user data without having to parse it to match the DB schema.
+The DB schema will grow to match any fields included in userData.

 ```
 {